ITU-BDSA23-GROUP9/Chirp/docs/report.md

 **ChatGPT**: has been used to understand the theory behind some of the features which we have implemented, and generally not to generate code, unless explictly specified as co-writer.
 In some cases, it has been used for debugging purposes, indicated by including it as a co-writer in commit messages.

-**CoPilot**: was only used in the later stages of the process to speed up code-writing-proces when writing generic code.
+**CoPilot**: was only used in the later stages of the process to speed up the code-writing-process when writing generic code.
 (We decided in the beginning that we would follow Rasmus' reccomendation of writing code without CoPilot, when we were learning the basics of C#.)

 ### Usefulness and efficiency of LLMs

-Language models (LLMs) helped us understand concepts and find bugs efficiently.
-However, we thought that using them directly to generate code for more complex architecture would might lead to more extensive debugging and workarounds, which was why we only used it for generating very generic code.
+Large Language models (LLMs) helped us understand concepts and find bugs efficiently.
+However, we thought that using them directly to generate code for more complex architecture might lead to more extensive debugging and workarounds, which was why we only used it for generating very generic code.
 It is important to use LLMs in a way where you benefit from their strengths without slowing down the development process.